San Diego Warrants and Arrest Records Search - Guidelines for a Criminal Background Check

 Carrying out a San Diego County Warrant Search

 The best place to start your inquiry is the sheriff department.
 Go to their main office (9621 Ridgehaven Ct.
 San Diego, California 92123. phone no. 858-974-2222) and ask to view their criminal files.
 For your information, the sheriff's website contains an electronic warrant lookup where you can see the county's wanted persons.

 A word of caution – if you believe you are wanted by the law, stay away from any police station because you might be apprehended on the spot.
 You had better search for San Diego warrants using online sources only.

-Finally, you can broaden the scope of your inquiry beyond the county level and perform a California inmate search by referring to the online search tool made available to the public by the state's department of corrections.
+Finally, you can broaden the scope of your inquiry beyond the county level and perform a California inmate search by referring to the online inquiry tool made available to the public by the state's Department of Corrections.

 The CA Megan's Law obligates the authorities to reveal information on sex offenders.
 The state's Department of Justice maintains an online tool enabling you to run a California sex offender search (https://www.meganslaw.ca.gov/Mobile/Search.aspx).
 All you need to do is type the offender's name and you will get access to a record containing his or her personal details, last known address, conviction and release date, the offenses which were committed and risk assessment.

 You can also run a geographical search.
 By filling out a street, city or zip code, you will be presented with a map showing all offenders in the area you have defined.

 Dockets issued by the court are important if you want to learn about a person's history of convictions and consequent jail or prison sentences.
 To find San Diego County court records, you had better visit the website of the Superior Court.
 There you can find an online case search.
 It is important to stress that according to California Rules of Court, Rule 2.400(a), court dockets are considered public records and are, thus, available to the public.

 Using This Website's Background Check Tool - Acquiring All the Information in One Place